njmulsqb/njmulsqb.github.io/_posts/2023-09-23-The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 Given my weak concepts of networking (I dont really love learning about subnets and stuff, but strong networking skills would've greatly helped me here) I started with the basics.
 I started with the subnet that contained the Kali VM and the domain controller.
 I ran a simple nmap scan to sweep the network, find live hosts and DC IPs.
 Soon I realized that my Kali VM is in different subnet whereas the domain-joined windows VM is in different one but nevertheless I scanned the subnet that contained the Windows VM and it brought me some information about the domain controllers.

 You can detect the domain controllers by looking for the LDAP port (389) and Kerberos port (88) open on the host.
 There were other common ports among the DC's as well.
-I used Zenmap for larger networks as I like the way it displays the results.
+I use Zenmap for larger networks as I like the way it displays the results.

 ![LDAP Ports](/assets/images/posts/ad-pentest/ldap.png){:style="display:block; margin-left:auto; margin-right:auto"}